alisadeghian/PGMGAN/README.md

 ## Pretrained Models

 Appologise for the inconvenience, we lost access to the server where we store the pretrained models.
 We will be re-running and uploading them soon.
-EDIT: CIFAR results added.
+EDIT: CIFAR models added.

 You can download pretrained models on CIFAR from [here](https://drive.google.com/drive/folders/1lsZKU6T0H91ThW_lCpsEJNGg0rTYGBcY?usp=sharing) and place them in the `output/cifar/scan_guide_biggan/chkpts/` directory.

-To reproduce the results in the paper using:
+To reproduce the results in the paper use the following command:

 ```bash
 python metrics.py configs/cifar/scan_guide_biggan.yaml --fid --every -1